Gomurmamma/firecast-front-demo/ReadMe.md

 - Authentication to support app security
 - Whitelisting the client's IP and setting up a firewall on the client app server
+- instructions on signing up for accounts and defining credentials needed to run the app on the server securely

 # TODO

+- .ENV file for APIs, credentials, etc.
 - Mapbox-gl library and types installation
 - Shadcn & Tailwind installation
 - github actions PR request & review, running jest tests during a PR, all tests must pass